Guide to Selective Laser Sintering (SLS) 3D Printing

 Competitive Cost Per Part

 Calculating cost per part usually requires accounting for equipment ownership, material, and labor costs:

 Equipment ownership: The more parts a machine can produce over its lifetime, the lower the costs attributable to each individual part.
-Consequently, higher productivity leads to lower equipment ownership cost on a per-part basis.
-Given the fast scanning speed of the laser, the nesting of parts to maximize build capacity, and simple post-processing, SLS offers the highest productivity and throughput of all plastic additive manufacturing techniques.
+Consequently, higher productivity leads to lower equipment ownership costs on a per-part basis.
+Given the fast scanning speed of the laser, the nesting of parts to maximize build capacity, and simple post-processing, SLS 3D printing offers the highest productivity and throughput of all plastic additive manufacturing techniques.

 Reduced Product Development Cycles

 Selective laser sintering enables engineers to prototype parts early in the design cycle, then use the same machine and material to produce end-use parts.
-SLS does not require the same expensive and time-consuming tooling as traditional manufacturing, so prototypes of parts and assemblies can be tested and easily modified over the course of a few days.
+SLS 3D printing does not require the same expensive and time-consuming tooling as traditional manufacturing, so prototypes of parts and assemblies can be tested and easily modified over the course of a few days.
 This drastically reduces product development time.

-Until now, SLS 3D printers have been prohibitively costly for most businesses, with a single machine running over $200,000.
+Until now, industrial SLS 3D printers have been prohibitively costly for most businesses, with a single machine running over $200,000.

 With the Fuse 1+ 30W, Formlabs is bringing the industrial power of selective laser sintering to the benchtop, offering high-performance materials at the lowest cost per part, with a compact footprint and simple workflow.